Remove URLs Tool

 - Open the Remove URLs page.

 - Click Create a new removal request.

-Your request will appear in the list with an initial status set to Pending.
-Visit this page to check the status of your request.
+- Click Submit Request.
+The request can take up to a day to process, but is not guaranteed to be accepted.
+Check back to see the status of the request.
 If your request has been denied, click Learn more to see the explanation.
 For example, your request might have failed because the URL you submitted didn’t meet the requirements for the type of blocking you requested, or you may need to make a different type of request in order to successfully block a specific URL.

 404 (Not Found)or

 410 (Gone)HTTP status code.
 Non-HTML files (like PDFs) should be completely removed from your server.
 (Learn more about HTTP status codes)